Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 • Break your fast with: Fruit and yogurt bowl

-• Meal 1: Veggie stir-fry
+• Meal 1: Vegetable stir-fry

 • Meal 2: Sweet potato and black bean enchiladas

-• Snack (if needed): Grapefruit
+• Snack (if needed): A grapefruit

-What Are The Benefits Of 16:8 Fasting?
+What Are the Benefits of 16:8 Fasting?

 Weight Loss

-Ease Of Implementation
+Ease of Implementation

 See also